 - Make clear rules about not playing in streets or crossing without an adult.

 - Poisoning is a common cause of toddler illness and death.
 Keep all medicines in a locked cabinet.
 Keep all toxic household products (polishes, acids, cleaning solutions, chlorine bleach, lighter fluid, insecticides, or poisons) in a locked cabinet or closet.
 Many household and garden plants, such as toad stools, may cause serious illness or death if eaten.
-Ask your child's health care provider for a list of common poisonous plants.
+Ask your child's provider for a list of common poisonous plants.

 - Teach children the proper names of body parts.